 or Via Catogne & the Col du Balme: Distance: 15k | Height gain: +1000m | Descent: -1000m

-3* hotel private en-suite rooms, half boardGuide notes:
+3* Hotel private en-suite rooms, evening meal & breakfastGuide notes:

 Personally unless the weather is bag take the route via Catogne, the views are far superior as one up high you take a lofty traverse with excellent views over towards Emossom dam and the Aiguille Rouges nature reserve Stop if you dare at the refuge at the Col du Balme.
 Service with a grimace rather than a smile!